 The different types of fines and penalties imposed for seatbelt violations are covered under New York’s Vehicle and Traffic Law section 1229.
 Drivers and front-seat passengers aged 16 and older can be fined up to $50 per person for failure to buckle up.

-Whether you have been handed a ticket for not wearing a seatbelt, speeding, use of cellphone while driving or any other traffic violation this summer, call the Rosenblum Law Firm at 888-883-5529 for a free consultation about your matter.
+Whether you have been handed a ticket for not wearing a seatbelt, speeding, use of cellphone while driving or any other traffic violation this summer, call the Rosenblum Law at 888-883-5529 for a free consultation about your matter.
 We’ll fight your ticket to save you points, fines, and auto insurance increases.